 An Interpretation Of Antonio Manciolino’s Opera Nova of 1531

-This book is the interpretation and teaching notes of Antonio Manciolino's fencing system, as described in his 1531 treatise Opera Nova.
-This material has been authored by Richard Cullinan.
+These pages are the interpretation and teaching notes of Antonio Manciolino’s fencing system, as described in his 1531 treatise Opera Nova, interpreted and authored by Richard Cullinan.

 So that others may follow my logic and understanding I have tried to incorporate references back to the original manual as much as possible.
 The source material used is elaborated in the Introduction.

 This work is released and licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Australia License. (see the link below for the full legal statement)

 In brief this means:

 - You are free to copy, distribute and transmit the work in any format, as long as the conditions listed here are met.

 - You are free to produce derivative works, or to adapt the material for your own uses.

 - All distributed copies and derivative works must attribute this site, authored by Richard Cullinan as source material.
 Attribution must not in any way suggest that we endorse you or your use of the work.